 Langkawi is technically the term for an archipelago made up of 104 islands, but the name most commonly refers to the largest island.
 Langkawi Island is situated in the Strait of Malacca roughly 18.6 miles off the west coast of Peninsular Malaysia.

-There is a reason that Langkawi isn’t still a lightly developed island such as Kapas or even Tioman: it’s very easy to reach!
+Langkawi is very easy to reach—a factor that has likely influenced how developed the island has become.
 The two primary options for getting to Langkawi are boat or flight.
 Unlike Penang, the island isn’t connected to the mainland via bridge.

 Flying to Langkawi

-Langkawi International Airport (airport code: LGK) stays busy; well over 2 million passengers pass through annually.
+Langkawi International Airport (LGK) stays busy with well over 2 million passengers passing through annually.
 Although the airport isn’t even large enough for air bridges that connect to the terminal (you’ll get the excitement of walking on the runway), traffic moves smoothly enough.

 The obvious choice for flying to Langkawi is to pass through Kuala Lumpur.
 Over 200 flights a week fly from Malaysia’s capital to Langkawi.
 If you prefer Singapore’s award-winning Changi Airport for a stopover, AirAsia, SilkAir, and TigerAir fly directly from Singapore to Langkawi.

-Due to the nature of last-minute domestic travel in Malaysia (“Hey, want to go to Langkawi for drinks tonight?
-Sure!”), sometimes really cheap flights don’t show up on the major booking sites.
-Before committing to a final purchase click, check the airline sites directly.
-These airlines service flights to Langkawi:
+Due to the nature of last-minute domestic travel in Malaysia, sometimes really cheap flights don’t show up on the major booking sites.
+Before committing to a final purchase click, check the airline sites directly (Malaysia Airlines, Malindo Air, AirAsia, SilkAir, TigerAir, and Firefly all fly to Lagkawi).

 Depending on traffic, a taxi from the airport to Pantai Cenang (the most popular tourist beach) takes around 15 minutes.

-One great Malaysian island deserves another!
 Langkawi has a lot of activities to offer, but stunning cuisine isn’t really one of the highlights.
-Penang to the rescue!
 The food on Penang, especially the street food scene, is world famous.

 Again, flying is the most hassle-free option for getting between the two islands.
-Flights operated by AirAsia and Firefly can be as cheap as US $20.
-The flight time (35 minutes) is so short you’ll barely have time to open the magazine before beginning to descend.
+Flights operated by AirAsia and Firefly can be as cheap as US $20 and the flight time is so short you’ll barely have time to open the magazine before beginning to descend.

 If you’ve had enough flying on the trip and prefer to tempt the sea, going by boat is an option.
 The daily ferries from Penang to Langkawi take close to three hours, depending on conditions.
 They aren’t much cheaper than flights.